Rosalita/k8s-service/README.md

 # Interacting with the cluster
-To see a list of clusters names in kind `kind get clusters` To see cluster info, use the cluster name e.g. `kubectl cluster-info --context kind-starter-cluster`
+To see a list of clusters names in kind `kind get clusters` To see cluster info, use the cluster name e.g. `kubectl cluster-info --context kind-starter-cluster` to see the status of the cluster `make dev-status`

 # Project layers
 ## App